Suchy702/pond-evolution/README.md

 Here one can tweak parameters of the simulation.
 The current options include:

-- **Resolution** - defines resolution of the simulation and window size (unless fullscreen mode is selected)
+- **Resolution** - defines resolution of the simulation and window size (unless fullscreen mode is selected).
 - **Full screen mode** - defines whether or not program should be run in fullscreen mode.
-Program will be rendered in previously selected resolution and then scaled to fit user's screen
+Program will be rendered in previously selected resolution and then scaled to fit user's screen.
 - **Pond size** - size of pond in which simulation takes place.
 Default value depends on selected resolution and guarantees that whole pond is visible without any need to move camera.
-- **Show statistics** - after simulation ends various graphs can be shown to represent how the number of fish and their traits varied with respect to time
+- **Show statistics** - after simulation ends various graphs can be shown to represent how the number of fish and their traits varied with respect to time.
 - **Empty pond** - by default simulation starts with randomly spawned fish and plants.
-This settings turns it off
+This settings turns it off.
 - **No worms from heaven** - by default worms fall from top to ocean ground.
 This settings removes worms completely.
 - **No alga from hell** - by default alga makers will keep spawning algae.
 This settings removes algae completely.
 - **Trait penalty** - changes degree to which negative effects of size/speed/eyesight influences fish (see "Traits" section).
 0 turns it off completely.
 Values higher that 200 are not advised.